 Nick describes the melody of “greenwich beach dyad ii” as an interstice that captures the culmination of their camaraderie, yearning, and the symbolic sway of the sea.

-Accompanying the album’s release are a series of photographs that blend scenes from Prince Edward Island, album art, and cassette tape photography used for their self-versed release.
+Accompanying the tape are a series of photographs that blend scenes from Prince Edward Island with poems written by the band.

 Behemoth the cat’s debut is an exploration that challenges and soothes, rooted in personal narratives and poetic expression.
 To immerse yourself even more, we invite you to delve deeper into the minds behind the music.